 - Wind speeds were highest at Stations 1, 3, 7, and 10.
 These stations are in more exposed locations and at higher elevations than the other stations.
-Higher wind speeds increase ET by moving moist air away from surfaces and increasing the moisture gradient. - Mean monthly T_a was highest at Stations 7B and 11 early in the GS and Stations 7B throughout the GS (Figure 3-3).
-These two stations are at the most southeasterly edge of the monitored area and close to the urban areas of Fort St. John and Taylor (Appendix A).
-Annual temperatures were above average in 2021. - Relative humidity (Figure 3-3) was highest at Stations 1 and 11 (low elevation, close to Peace River) throughout the entire year, steadily increasing at all stations from a seasonal low in April (approximately 55%) to a high in November (75 85%). - There was very little precipitation during the spring melt in April, while precipitation measurements during the GS were highest in August.
-Annual total precipitation was low for all stations compared to other years and this is expressed later in effective precipitation total volumes calculated for the GS. - The soil volumetric water content (VWC) was greatest at Stations 7B and 11 early in the growing season.
-In May and June, it was greatest at Station 4 and 10, likely in part due to the specific soil types at that location.
+Higher wind speeds increase ET by moving moist air away from surfaces and increasing the moisture gradient. - Mean monthly T_a was highest at Station 7 throughout the GS (Figure 3-3).
+This station is on the southeasterly edge of the monitored area and close to the urban areas of Fort St. John (Appendix A).
+Annual temperatures were above average in 2022. - Relative humidity (Figure 3-3) was highest at Station 1 (low elevation, close to Peace River) throughout the entire year, steadily increasing at all stations from a seasonal low in May (approximately 59 %) to a high in December (approximately 76 %). - Precipitation was highest during the spring melt in April into May when it reached a peak.
+The highest precipitation amounts were recorded at stations 4 and 10 in May.
+There was higher variability in July and August between stations when rain events were characterized by intense localized rainfall events. - The soil volumetric water content (VWC) was greatest at Station 7 early in the growing season.
+In May, June, and July during the peak GS, VWC was highest at Stations 3,10, and 4 in that order.
+Higher values at these stations are likely the result of high early GS rainfall amounts and soil type.
 This suggests less limitation to ET, and rates should be high at these stations.
-While there was a large and intense rain event in early August, VWC was low at all stations in July and August.
-Station 3 VWC sensor was determined dysfunctional from January onwards (due to rodent damage) and removed for repair in April (after snow melt) and reinstalled in October when field access was granted after harvest.